Utah Admin. Code R315-262-14 - General - Conditions For Exemption for a Very Small Quantity Generator

 (1)

-(2) An indication of the hazards of the
+(2) an indication of the hazards of the

-(I) the applicable hazardous waste
+(I) the applicable

-characteristics, ignitable, corrosive, reactive, toxic;
+hazardous waste characteristics, ignitable, corrosive, reactive,

-(II) hazard communication consistent with the
+(II) hazard communication

-labeling, or subpart F, placarding;
+172 subpart E, labeling, or subpart F, placarding;

 (III) a hazard statement or pictogram